Steve Purdy

-Steven Francis Purdy Ramos (born February 5, 1985) is a former professional soccer player.
+Steven Francis Purdy Ramos (born February 5, 1985) is a former professional footballer who played as a defender.

 Born in the United States, he represented El Salvador national team at international level, appearing for them at the CONCACAF Gold Cup in 2011 and 2013.

 Club career

 College

 Steven Purdy was born in Bakersfield, California to an American father and Salvadoran mother.
 Purdy attended Archbishop Mitty High School in San Jose, California, played college soccer for the University of California, Berkeley, and with the San Francisco Seals in the USL Premier Development League.

 Professional

 He signed his first professional contract with German side 1860 Munich in 2007, and spent two years as a member of the team's reserve squad, but never played a competitive first team game.

-He was signed by FC Dallas on January 14, 2009 Purdy made his Major League Soccer career debut and first start in FC Dallas' season opener on March 21, 2009 against the Chicago Fire in a 3-1 home loss.
-Purdy was waived by Dallas on September 11, 2009 in a move that freed up the cap space for them to sign Heath Pearce.
+He was signed by FC Dallas on January 14, 2009 Purdy made his Major League Soccer career debut and first start in FC Dallas' season opener on March 21, 2009, against the Chicago Fire in a 3–1 home loss.
+Purdy was waived by Dallas on September 11, 2009, in a move that freed up the cap space for them to sign Heath Pearce.
 Dallas re-signed Purdy a few days later.